USIBD/RealityMapping2FloorPlan/README.md

 # Scan2FloorPlanChallenge

-Welcome to the **USIBD Scan2FloorPla Challenge**!
+Welcome to the FloorPlan Generation Challenge!
-This competition focuses on generating accurate floor plans directly from 3D point clouds.
+This competition is designed to benchmark and advance methods for generating accurate 2D floor plans directly from 3D spatial data.

----
+## 📂 Data & Participation

+Participants may either:

+- **Use the benchmark dataset provided by the organizers** (point clouds + ground truth floor plans), OR
+- **Bring their own proprietary datasets** in the same format.

+All submissions must adhere to the standardized input/output formats described below, ensuring results remain comparable across teams.

-## 📂 Dataset
+## 📂 Benchmark Dataset (optional to use)

-The dataset for this competition consists of multiple buildings, each consisting of multiple floors and a variety of arcihtectural features.

 - **Training Set:** 50 aligned point clouds in LAZ format from dozens of buildings.
 Each point cloud includes a ground truth floor plan which is aligned with the point cloud, in the same coordinate system.
 - **Validation Set:** 15 point clouds from five different building with aligned ground truth floor plans.
 - **Test Set:** For blind evaluation purposes, 12 additional point clouds from other buildings --not used within the training and testing datasets-- are offered without ground truth.

-Similar to recent Computer Vision and Pattern Recognition Conference events, all data is distributed in:
+**Supported formats**
 - **LAZ** format for point clouds
 - **JSON** format for floor plan annotations